-Appeal,
+Appeal

-- (1)Notwithstanding anything contained in the Code, an appeal shall lie from any judgment, sentence order, not being an interiocutory order. of a Special Court to the High Court. - (2) Every appeal under this section shall be preferred within thirty days from the date of the receipt of the judgement by the accused, sentence or order.
+- 12. (1) Notwithstanding anything contained in the Code, an appeal shall lie from any judgement, sentence or order, not being an interlocutory order, of a Special Court to the High Court. - (2) Every appeal under this section shall be preferred within thirty days from the date of the judgement, sentence or order.